Shivam-27062003/On-RAM-DATABASE/README.md

 # How to Run ??

-* Write query in test.java file
+* Write query in in/ac/iitd/src/main/java/MyCalciteConnection.java file
 * Run ./gradlew test --info

-# Author - SHIVAM SINGH
+# Created & Managed by SHIVAM SINGH